 - Variance reports which have differences between what ideation and the actual result.

 - Profitability factors and value drivers report, which tell the management what happened with the key factors in their business (sales quantity, sales price, cost per unit, profit per unit)

 MIS has no standard format as it only depends on what the company management wants to see at that point in time.

 - It helps to track the company’s financial growth, analyze and report the business income.

-- It also analyzes business data from sources like employees, personal knowledge, documents, management, raw data, business models and executives to identify and solve problems as well as help to form decisions.
+- The analyzes of data from sources like employees, personal knowledge, documents, management, raw data, business models and executives.
+So, it can identify and solve problems as well as help the company to take decisions.

 - The data gathered from different outcomes are then presented in graphs, charts, and tables etc.

 - It helps to maintain communication between employees and also between the employer and employee.

 Given below are some examples of different types of MIS reports in accounts.

 The marketing and sales division prepares the sales report.
 It will have a complete sales analysis of different products sold in different geographical areas by the concern.

 The analysis report is mainly based on the budgeted and actual sales figures.
 Thus he/she can see a difference between budgeted and actual sales figures, known as sales variance, with reasons.